Kokomo doesn't needed them. But if people want them, councilmen should adopt a special assessment upon residents outside of property taxes.

-But five-and-a-half years later, despite offering Kokomo households below-cost radios that broadcast warnings and watches directly from the National Weather Service, some still believe the Goodnight administration must invest in relics of the Cold War.
+But six-and-a-half years later, despite offering Kokomo households below-cost radios that broadcast warnings and watches directly from the National Weather Service, some still believe the Goodnight administration must invest in relics of the Cold War.

-“You can go out and ask the public whether they would rather have radios or sirens,” Councilman Mike Wyant, D-1st, told his colleagues at a caucus meeting two years ago.
+“You can go out and ask the public whether they would rather have radios or sirens,” Councilman Mike Wyant, D-1st, told his colleagues at a caucus meeting three years ago.
 “They want sirens, not radios.”

-City controller Randy Morris told councilmen the best estimate for equipping Kokomo with sirens was about $300,000, not including the cost of building towers and purchasing property easements — and that was back in 2011.
+Then-city controller Randy Morris told councilmen the best estimate for equipping Kokomo with sirens was about $300,000, not including the cost of building towers and purchasing property easements — and that was back in 2011.